 The muzzle should fit snuggly, but there should be about 1/4 of an inch between the end of the dogs mouth and the muzzle.
 The muzzle should not obstruct your dog’s vision.
 It should be wide enough that it doesn’t squeeze the sides of your dogs mouth.
 The muzzle should allow your dog to take food through the muzzle, pant, and drink water.

 Each time a muzzle is used, a safety check should be performed.
 The handler should grab the muzzle underneath and gently but firmly lift the dog straight up by the muzzle.
 The muzzle should stay securely fastened.
 Next, grasp the muzzle top and bottom in both hands and try to “roll” the muzzle down off the dog’s snout to mimic the pawing action the dog can make to ensure that the muzzle cannot be taken off by a determined dog.
 Do this gently but firmly, and don’t wrench the dog’s neck.

 Never strap an inexperienced dog into a muzzle.
 The act of wearing a muzzle requires training.
 We believe dogs should accept their muzzle willingly, and wear it comfortably.
 It shouldn’t add to their stress!
 The muzzle should be introduced slowly and with positive reinforcement techniques.

 If you think you and your dog could benefit from muzzle training, please contact Dog Dynamix.
-We will help you find the right solution for you and your dog.
+We will help you find the right solution.